devpunks/snuggsi/README.md

 [submit an issue](https://github.com/snuggs/snuggsi) and we will attempt a polyfill for you ASAP!

-**Using DOM & ECMAScriptmodern browser specifications have allowed us to decrease framework code by ~80%**.
+**Using modern DOM & ECMAScript browser specifications have allowed us to decrease framework code by ~80%**.
 Hence why these are _"extensions"_ and not _YAFF (Yet Another Front-end Framework)_.
 **These extensions are so tiny they all weigh < 2KB!** _(uncommented,minified,gzipped)_.
 The browsers are working dilligently abiding by the specs and we should be